 Diabetes mellitus, type 2 (prevention)

 Data from a multicenter, placebo-controlled clinical trial involving 3,234 nondiabetic patients at high risk for developing diabetes showed that metformin treatment reduced the incidence of diabetes compared to the placebo group [Knowler 2002].

-Based on the American Diabetic Association (ADA) guidelines for the Standards of Medical Care in Diabetes, metformin is effective and may be considered for the prevention of type 2 diabetes in patients with prediabetes (ie, impaired glucose tolerance (IGT), impaired fasting glucose (IFG), or an HbA1c 5.7% to 6.4%), especially for those with BMI >35 kg/m2, <60 years, women with prior history of gestational diabetes and/or those with rising HbA1c despite lifestyle intervention.
+Based on the American Diabetic Association (ADA) guidelines for the Standards of Medical Care in Diabetes, metformin is effective and may be considered for the prevention of type 2 diabetes in patients with prediabetes (ie, impaired glucose tolerance (IGT), impaired fasting glucose (IFG), or an HbA1c 5.7% to 6.4%), especially for those with BMI >35 kg/m2, <60 years, and women with prior history of gestational diabetes.

 Based on the Endocrine Society Guidelines for the Diagnosis and Treatment of Polycystic Ovary Syndrome (PCOS), metformin is recommended for prevention of type 2 diabetes in women with PCOS and IGT when lifestyle modification has not been successful [Legro 2013].